BgeeDB/bgee_pipeline/pipeline/SPARQL-RDF/README.md

 virtuoso.ini line to edit: **DirsAllowed = ., ../vad, /new/path/bgee/ttl**

-Download and extract [Ontop-cli 3.0.1](https://sourceforge.net/projects/ontop4obda/files/ontop-3.0.1/ontop-cli-3.0.1.zip/download) command line tool.

 **Goals**:
 * Set up the Bgee SPARQL endpoint

+## Data generation

+* If it is the first time you execute this step in this pipeline run:
+  `make clean`

+* Run Makefile:
+  `make`

 ## Running the easyBgee to RDF converter

-Set up the Bgee SPARQL endpoint with easyBgee_v*RELEASE* database and mapping files for Ontop tool.
+Generate triples to integrate in the triple store (virtuoso) with easyBgee_v*RELEASE* database and mapping files for Ontop tool.

-To run the bgee_rdf.sh bash script: easyBgee to RDF triples and load into a Virtuoso data store
+To run the bgee_rdf.sh bash script: easyBgee to RDF triples

                 [ {-x | --ontop} <ontop directory> ]